 There have been ongoing expansions the T1 main El Dorado terminal to increase capacity to 40 million passengers per year.
-Longer term, Bogotá reportedly plans to add a secondary airport in the suburb of Facatativa west of Bogotá, which is conceived to be El Dorado II.
+Longer term, Bogotá had been planning to add a secondary airport in the suburb of Facatativa west of Bogotá, which was conceived to be El Dorado II.

 Puente Aéreo Terminal – T2

 In 1981, Avianca built the separate Puente Aéreo Terminal at the airport to serve high volume flights from Bogotá to Cali, Medellín, Miami and New York.

 And Avianca gradually moved all of its domestic flight to the Puente Aéreo Terminal and eventually shifted the Miami and New York flights to the main T1 terminal.

 Avianca domestic flights to Barranquilla, Cali, Cartagena, Medellín, Pereira, San Andres and Valledupar use the T1 main terminal.
 And Avianca flights to other domestic destinations in Colombia were using the T2 terminal, formally known as Puente Aéreo.

 But starting on April 29, 2018, all Avianca flights use the T1 terminal, which makes connections between Avianca international and domestic flights easier, as you no longer need to change terminals.
 And starting on April 29, only Satena and EasyFly use the Puente Aéreo Terminal – T2.